What is BOTOX® Cosmetic?

 receive.
 Also, we follow the American Society of Plastic Surgery

-(ASPS) guidelines on “reconstitution,” so you are assured of the
+(ASPS) guidelines on “reconstitution,” so you are assured of the on

-attain your desired result.
+your desired result.